valberg/django-model-revisioning/docs/source/index.rst

-Welcome to the django-model-history documentation!
+Welcome to the django-model-revisioning documentation!
 ==================================================

-django-model-history adds history to your models - migration compatible!
+django-model-revisioning adds history to your models - migration compatible!

 Contents: